PlaidWeb/Canimus/feed.md

 A feed is formatted as structured data, provided in a commonly-parseable format that provides nested key-value pairs and arrays of data.
 Every hierarchical layer represents a single entity, which may contain other entities.

-From an implementation standpoint, JSON is likely the simplest to implement and to build validation tools for.
-However, there can be a case for using an alternate format such as HTML+mf2, which allows the same data to be both human-readable and embed semantics in the form of microformats.
-However, a standalone feed is generally preferred, as this lends itself well to less ambiguous parsing, and allows the feed to be served up as an API endpoint for the many existing publishing/distribution systems that are implemented in the form of single-page applications, rather than static or server-side-rendered websites.
+A case can be made for embedding the data directly into webpages using [microformats](https://microformats.org/).
+However, quite a few of the existing systems for music distribution are implemented as single-page applications and do not offer server-side rendering, and for those existing systems it would be much easier for them to present the data via an API endpoint, for which there is no meaningful advantage to HTML+mf2 or the like.
+For this reason, it presents a much lower-friction path to having a structured feed format as the primary interchange format.

-Other formats such as XML and YAML are also plausible.
+JSON is likely the simplest to implement and to build validation tools for, as most current web frameworks and languages already have direct first-class support for JSON.
+However, other formats such as XML and YAML are also plausible and should be considered.

-For the sake of this document, the assumption will be that the feed is written in JSON format, and that there is a standard for JSON discovery from the associated webpages, ideally a `<link>`.
-One suggestion for this would be something like:
+For the sake of this document, the assumption will be that the feed is written in JSON format, and that there is a standard for JSON discovery from the associated webpages, such as a `<link>`, for example:

 ```html
 <link rel="alternate" type="application/canimus+json" href="/path/to/feed.json">
 ```

-in the HTML `<head>`, with the usual provisions for alternate discovery via [`Link:` HTTP response headers](https://www.w3.org/wiki/LinkHeader).
+in the HTML `<head>`, and with a recommendation of also providing a [`Link:` HTTP response header](https://www.w3.org/wiki/LinkHeader).

 ## Entity definitions